shakeel-faiz/FF/006/26Jun25/fdfused.md

+Learn what FDF (Forms Data Format) is used for and how it works with PDF forms.
+Discover how it helps export, import, and manage form data efficiently—without altering the original PDF.

 ## What is FDF Used For?
 Understanding the Purpose of Forms Data Format

 Have you ever filled out a PDF form—maybe a job application, a tax form, or a survey—and wondered where all your typed-in data actually goes?
 That’s where **FDF**, or **Forms Data Format**, quietly steps in.
 While most people are familiar with PDFs, far fewer have heard of FDF.
 Yet, it plays a vital behind-the-scenes role when it comes to handling form data.